kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 For a VMI object, DataVolumes can be referenced as a volume source for the VMI.
 When this is done, it is expected that the referenced DataVolume exists in the cluster.
-The VMI will consume the DataVolume, but the DataVolume’s life-cycle will not be tied to the VMI.
+The VMI will consume the DataVolume, but the DataVolume's life-cycle will not be tied to the VMI.

 Below is an example of a DataVolume being referenced by a VMI.
 It is expected that the DataVolume *alpine-datavolume* was created prior to